- Focus and Scope

 Plagiarism Policy

-By submitting your manuscript to the journal, it is understood that this work is an original and unpublished manuscript, and it is not under consideration elsewhere.
-The journal strictly prohibits plagiarism, including duplicate publication of an author's own work, whether in whole or in part, without proper citation.
+By submitting a manuscript to IJIMEAM, authors affirm that the work is original, unpublished, and not under consideration elsewhere.
+The journal enforces a strict policy against plagiarism, including the duplicate publication of an author's own previously published work, whether in whole or in part, without appropriate citation.

 IJIMEAM will immediately investigate and reject papers leading to plagiarism or self-plagiarism.
-IJIMEAM investigation on suspected plagiarism will be based on COPE's guidance:
+All allegations will be handled with confidentiality, impartiality, and in accordance with the Journal’s ethical guidelines and the procedures recommended by COPE's guidance:

 About the Crossref Similarity Check service, please visit: https://www.crossref.org/services/similarity-check/